domalab/uma/README.md

 - Method 1<br/>
   Go to Settings > Utilities<br/>
-  Click on OmniRaid<br/>
+  Click on UMA<br/>
   Click on Open Web UI<br/>

 - Method 2<br/>
   Go to Plugins > Installed Plugins<br/>
-  Click on OmniRaid<br/>
+  Click on UMA<br/>
   Click on Open Web UI<br/>

 ## API Access

-OmniRaid provides a comprehensive REST API for integration with Home Assistant and other automation systems.
+UMA provides a comprehensive REST API for integration with Home Assistant and other automation systems.
 The API includes endpoints for:

 - System monitoring and status
 - Storage and array management